benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q214.png)

-_**Q154:** Any phone that in at least 4 years: in at least 11 days called no more than 5 phones_
+_**Q154:** Any dragon that in at least 4 years: in at least 11 days called no more than 5 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q154.png)

-_**Q155:** Any phone that in at least 11 days called more than 100 minutes cumulatively_
+_**Q155:** Any dragon that in at least 11 days called more than 100 minutes cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q155.png)

-_**Q156:** Any phone that called more than 1000 minutes cumulatively - in the days it called more than 100 minutes_
+_**Q156:** Any dragon that called more than 1000 minutes cumulatively - in the days it called more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q156.png)